Top 5 4th Quarter Trades of Un - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were University of Massachusetts Foundation, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were United Asset Strategies, Inc.’s top five trades of the quarter.

-During the quarter, University of Massachusetts Foundation, Inc. bought 8,247 shares of ARCA:IEMG for a total holding of 595,997.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.98.
+United Asset Strategies, Inc. reduced their investment in BATS:IGV by 51,692 shares.
+The trade had a 1.99% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $259.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.